willybeans/random_quote_generator/README.md

 Live project can be viewed at: https://codepen.io/willybeans/full/yoeVrw/

 Uses JQuery to access a Quote API to allow the user to randomly receive quotes and post to twitter.
+Styled with Boostrap and Sass.